-Haplogroup R1b-M343 was deemed to have originated ca. 16400 BC in Western Asia[Karafet et al. 2008], and it has been proposed that these lineages survived the Last Glacial Maximum in refugia near the southern Ural Mountains and the Aegean Sea[Lobov 2009].
-It has been proposed that its latest westward migration happened during the Late Neolithic[Myres et al. 2011].
+Haplogroup R1b-M343 was deemed to have originated ca. 16400 BC in Western Asia[Karafet et al. 2008], and it was proposed that these lineages survived the Last Glacial Maximum in refugia near the southern Ural Mountains and the Aegean Sea[Lobov 2009].
+It was also proposed that its latest westward migration happened during the Late Neolithic[Myres et al. 2011].

 However, an Epigravettian individual of haplogroup R1b1a-L754, dated ca. 12030 BC, was found in Villabruna[Fu et al. 2016].
 Based on the most recent data of modern populations, an origin of R1b1a-L754 ca. 16900 BC is suggested, with a time to MRCA ca. 15100 BC.
 Another old European sample classified as R1b-M343 comes from a western hunter-gatherer in Iboussieres.

 Hunter-gatherers from the Iron Gates prove the regional continuity of haplogroup R1b1a-L754 (xR1b1a1a-P297, xR1b1a1a2-M269).
 These samples were probably from branches that have not survived in modern populations, and they cover an extensive period spanning from the first half of the 10th millennium to the first half of the 6th millennium BC, with the latest samples showing already Middle East farmer ancestry[Mathieson et al. 2017][González-Fortes et al. 2017].